 Recommendation ITU-T A.13

-Non-Normative Supplements to ITU-T Recommendations
+Non-Normative ITU-T Publications including Supplements to ITU-T Recommendations

-(Montreal, 2000, )
+(, Hammamet, 2016)

 1 Introduction

 In the course of its studies, each study group deals with contributions and reports, which are distributed to those organizations that have registered for participation in the study group's work and Recommendations resulting from those studies reach a much wider audience.
 Normally, any information that is considered as merely illustrative or supplementary to a Recommendation should be included as a (non-integral) Appendix to that Recommendation, where it is useful to the wider audience.
-However, there are exceptional instances where separate publication of such information is warranted, in the form of Supplements to the Recommendations.
+However, there are instances where separate publication of such information is warranted.
+This information is non-normative, meaning that observance to it is not part of demonstrating voluntary compliance to any ITU-T Recommendation.
+Such information can be published in the form of Supplements to the Recommendations or other document types published by ITU-T.

 2 Supplements